Why Senseair's flammable refrigerant sensor is chosen

 Flammable Gas Sensors

 R32 refrigerant gases that are used in many air conditioners are slightly flammable.
 However, there is a risk of being burnt if they are used in large air conditioners as they are used in large quantities.
+Additionally, as the use of highly flammable gas R290 (Propane) becomes more widespread, it is important to note that even a small leak can lead to serious incidents such as fires or major explosions due to its high flammability.
 For this reason, an increasing number of products are equipped with sensors that detect refrigerant gas leaks.
 However, sensors so far had various challenges, such as the risk of igniting leaking gases.

-In order to solve these problems, we introduce here a mildly flammable refrigerant (R32) sensor, which has been newly developed by Senseair, an AKM's group company.
+In order to solve these problems, we introduce here flammable refrigerant (R32, R290, R454 A/B/C) sensors, which has been newly developed by Senseair, an AKM's group company.

 Risk of refrigerant leaks from air conditioners and trends of regulations